beeware/beeware/docs/tutorial/tutorial-3.rst

       ...
       [helloworld] Created macOS/Hello World-0.0.1.dmg

-    You might see ``hdiutil: attach: WARNING: ignoring IDME options (obsolete)`` in the output.
-Just ignore that - it's harmless.
+    If you're on Catalina, you might see the warning ``hdiutil: attach:
+    WARNING: ignoring IDME options (obsolete)`` in the output.
+You can safely ignore that warning.

     The ``macOS`` folder will contain a file named ``Hello World-0.0.1.dmg``.
     If you locate this file in the Finder, and double click on its icon,